 The two Resume automation options can be used to remove manual control from a specific group of luminaires or from all luminaires in your network.

-A paired presence sensor will display a ‘walking person’ icon in the top right of the main sensor icon image when presence is detected.
+A presence sensor will display a ‘walking person’ icon in the top right of the main sensor icon image when presence is detected.

 Note: mains-switching PIR sensors can also be used with the CBU-ASD or CBU-TED to act as a Casambi-enabled sensor.
 The profile of the CBU device may first need to be changed to enable this (See Changing a device profile in the Appendix).